Art & Culture

 Clive Lyttle, Certain Blacks

-This performance of Braintown is part of research and development project Ship Building, a large body of creative work being developed by Certain Blacks in partnership with Svalbard and Deadbeat Films commissioned as part of Join the Autumn Programme 2020 by the Royal Docks Team.
+This performance of Braintown is part of research and development project Ship Building, a large body of creative work being developed by Certain Blacks in partnership with Svalbard and Deadbeat Films.
+Svalbard used their signature blend of live music, contemporary dance, circus, and cinematography to explore the human brain and the architecture of the lightship in this collaborative performance.

 Ship Building takes its name from Elvis Costello’s anti-war song and responds to COVID-19, Brexit and Black Lives Matter, all societal events which have been likened to war.
 The wider Ship Building programme seeks to explore what it is to be British and diverse in these challenging times.